Intercountry Adoption

 In addition to qualifying as an orphan under U.S. immigration law, the child must also meet the following requirements of Tanzania:

-• Eligibility for adoption: Relinquishment: The District Social Welfare Officer will work with the police departments to confirm whether a child relinquished has any living relatives.
-In circumstances where family members are located, formal written consent from the family must be obtained before the child is released for adoption.
+• Relinquishment: The District Social Welfare Officer will work with the police departments to confirm whether a child relinquished has any living relatives.
+In circumstances where family members are located, formal written consent from the family must be obtained before the child is released for adoption

 • Age of Adoptive Child: Children 14 years of age or older must consent to the adoption, if capable of providing consent.
-Please note that for a child to meet the definition of an orphan under U.S. immigration law, a Form I-600, Petition to Classify Orphan as an Immediate Relative, must be filed on the child’s behalf while the child is under the age of 16 (or under the age of 18 if the child is the birth sibling of another adopted child who meets the age requirements and immigrated or will immigrate as an orphan based on adoption by the same adoptive parent(s)).
-Please see the USCIS website for special rules on filing dates for children aged 15-16 or siblings aged 17-18.
+Please note that for a child to meet the definition of an orphan under U.S. immigration law, a Form I-600, Petition to Classify Orphan as an Immediate Relative, must be filed on the child’s behalf while the child is under the age of 16 (or under the age of 18 if the child is the birth sibling of another adopted child who meets the age and other requirements to immigrate based on adoption by the same adoptive parent(s)).
+Please see the USCIS website and Form I-600 instructions for special rules on filing dates for children aged 15-16 or siblings under 18.

 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are eligible for adoption.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when possible.
 In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to the adoption of their child(ren).